top of page

 “Bird Sanctuary Planting Weekend”

-Please join other communities and individuals in celebrating “Bird Sanctuary Planting Weekend,” when native trees and shrubs that support songbirds will be installed all around Northern Virginia.
+Please join other communities and individuals all around Northern Virginia in celebrating “Bird Sanctuary Planting Weekend" by installing native trees and shrubs that support songbirds.

 Why plant a mini bird sanctuary?
 We all know that native canopy trees are essential to songbirds, but planting a tree by itself only helps them so much.
 Including native plants at the understory, shrub, and ground levels are also important for providing habitat for birds and for the bugs that are such an important part of their diet.